runtime-shady-backroom/buttplug-lite/README.md

-# Intiface Proxy
+# Buttplug Lite
-This application provides a proxy around the [intiface](https://intiface.com/desktop/) websocket that significantly simplifies the [Buttplug Sex Device Control Standard](https://buttplug-spec.docs.buttplug.io/).
-This allows data sources to send commands to devices with significantly less programming and makes integration more feasible in environments when complex protocol implementations are difficult or impossible to implement.
+This application serves a websocket that runs a dramatically simplified version of the [Buttplug Sex Device Control Standard](https://buttplug-spec.docs.buttplug.io/) protocol.
+This allows commands to be sent to devices with significantly less programming, making integration feasible in more restricted environments where the buttplug.io protocol is difficult or impossible to implement.

 ## Features
 - Extremely simple fire-and-forget protocol
-- Automatic reconnection to intiface

 ### Planned Features
+- **Rename the project to better reflect what it currently does**
+- GUI
+  - show status
-- Configuration file
+  - configuration
     - Specify server addresses
     - Replace hardcoded motor tags with user config
-- GUI maybe?
-Or do I just make people deal with CLI?

 ## Supported Devices
+A future version will allow the user to configure any [buttplug.io supported device](https://iostindex.com/?filtersChanged=1&filter0ButtplugSupport=7).
+The current version has hardcoded support for the following:

 - Lovense Edge
 - Lovense Hush
 - Lovense Lush